Exchanging your Home

 – you do not damage the property in any way

 – your property is left clean and tidy with all rubbish removed from gardens or outbuildings

 Please note -You will be accepting the property you are moving into in its current condition.

 For example, we will not accept responsibility for any damage caused in the process of moving, or for removing any rubbish left by the outgoing tenant.
 You should also be careful to note any poor DIY work.
 It will be for you, not Saffron, to correct this work, and it will be treated as though you had done the work yourself.

 We will of course carry out any essential repairs to your new home.
-But we will not carry out non-essential repairs needed because of damage by previous tenants or you, such as broken kitchen cupboard doors, and you will also have to replace items such as banisters or handrails missing from stairs at the time of inspection.
+But we will not carry out non-essential repairs needed because of damage by previous tenants or you, such as broken kitchen cupboard doors at the time of inspection.